Seoul – Gyeongju – Busan – Osaka – Nara – Kyoto – Mt. Fuji – Hakone – Tokyo

 Day 2/Fri: Arrival in Seoul

 Upon arrival transfer to the centrally located hotel on your own.
 To cover the 50 km, taxi fare from Incheon International Airport costs between 70,000 and 100,000 Korean Won ($65-$90 USD) including expressway toll charge, but many passengers prefer the Airport Railroad Express which costs 14,800 Won ($12.50) one way per person.
+You need to get off at Seoul Station and take a short taxi ride to the hotel.
+Alternatively, you can take airport limousine bus which has a stop at Tmark Hotel.

 Day 3/Sat: Seoul (B/L/D)